Congrats on matching to Ontario, Doctor

 Where residents who are not otherwise on-call are scheduled or required to round on weekends, and actually attend in-hospital for such rounding, they will be paid the Home Call Stipend ($58.00).

 As a member of PARO, you are entitled to a variety of health and wellness benefits.
 These include things like life insurance, dental coverage and paramedical treatments.
-While PARO negotiates your extended healthcare benefits, the plan is administered by your Payroll Office.
-For more information about extended healthcare benefits, you can refer to Article 19 of the PARO-CAHO Agreement and contact your Payroll Office or Manulife directly.
+While PARO negotiates your extended healthcare benefits, the plan is administered by your Payroll & Benefits Office.
+For more information about extended healthcare benefits, you can refer to our Benefits FAQ.
+You can also refer to Article 19 of the PARO-CAHO Agreement or contact your Payroll Office or Manulife directly.

 You will be receiving a detailed benefits package from your respective university, but following is an overview of what you are entitled to.